 Step 4: Repair

-The gut lining can become leaky and needs to be repaired as a fourth step.
-Gut repair nutrients include glutamine and zinc.
-In addition, antioxidant nutrients such as vitamins B2, C, E, manganese, alpha lipoic acid and green tea extract help to protect the gut lining from further damage.
+Often, when digestive factors are low and infectious micro-organisms and/or problematic foods are present in the diet, the gut wall can become damaged.
+This is often referred to as a ‘leaky gut’.
+The fourth step therefore focuses on providing key nutrients to repair the gut wall.
+Important gut-repair nutrients include the amino acid L-glutamine and the trace mineral zinc.
+In addition, antioxidant nutrients such as vitamins B2, C, E, manganese, alpha lipoic acid and green tea extract help to protect the gut wall from further damage.

 Step 5: Retain

 The fifth and crucial step involves now making an assessment of what needs to be done to retain your new level of gut health.
 This involves slowly re-introducing potentially problematic foods and drinks one at a time to evaluate how the body responds.
 Some foods may need to be avoided for longer; whilst others can be seamlessly re-introduced.
 Supplementing with a maintenance level of L-glutamine and zinc alongside easy to absorb vitamins, minerals, phytonutrients and live bacteria is a great way to retain this newly improved gut health.

 IBS – Symptom Relief